 The area will be graded and levelled using a 20-ton roller.
 Water spray from the water tanker truck will be used to control excessive dust blow off.
 About three to four temporary access roads will have to be established on site in addition to the long-term perimeter fire and main access road.
-The main access road will enable vehicular access to each solar panel system within the site.
-All roads created as part of the solar facility will be untarred / unpaved.
+As the site is established, several permanent internal roads between strings of panels will allow access to the panels for inspection and maintenance (Refer to Appendix B - Layout Plans).
+The existing main access farm road will enable vehicular access to the site within the farm Visserspan.
+All roads created as part of the solar facility will be untarred / unpaved allowing.
+It should be noted that cable trenches for the underground laying of cables for evacuated power, will be located along the side (or in the 'reserve') of existing farm roads where the cables run our of the proposed development footprint.
+Cross sections of subsurface trench design are included in Appendix B.